 A beacon of opportunity

 America is built on a capitalist pyramid, and Wall Street employees are resting on the top.
 When joining a major firm straight out of college, analysts can make an easy $85,000 a year before bonuses, and managing directors can top an annual salary of $450,000.
 In 2017, Wall Street employees took home an average of $140,000 in bonuses – an even higher amount than the previous year.
-It’s no surprise, then, that employee satisfaction across Wall Street firms is at an all-time high.
+It’s no surprise, then, that employee satisfaction across Wall Street firms has recently been at an all-time high.
 For those who are willing to put in those grueling 12-hour days, working on Wall Street is a direct manifestation of the American dream.